hoijui/oho/README.txt

 wfLoadExtension( 'LocalisationUpdate' );
 $wgLocalisationUpdateDirectory = "$IP/cache";
 3-Create a cache folder in the installation directory, and be sure the server has permissions to write on it.
-4-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+4-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	16-MsUpload
 1-Install the WikiEditor extension(https://www.mediawiki.org/wiki/Extension:WikiEditor).
 By default its editing toolbar is enabled for all users.